 Deep conditioning is very important.
 Unfortunately, transitioning hair is more prone to tangles and knots, however, deep conditioning will provide your hair with the proper moisture and manageability it needs.

 Doing this step regularly is necessary if you want to have healthy hair.
-I would recommend deep conditioning every wash day.
-Dealing with two textures is already hard, and deep conditioning will make your transitioning hair healthier and easier to manage.
+I recommend deep conditioning every wash day.
+Dealing with two textures is already hard and deep conditioning will make your transitioning hair healthier and easier to manage.

 Moisturizing Transitioning Hair

 When I started transitioning, I wasn’t keeping my hair moisturized which led to excessive dryness and breakage.
 You must ensure your hair is moisturized because dry hair will break!
-Water is the best moisturizer for your transitioning hair, and you can also use Aloe Vera Juice.
+Water is the best moisturizer for your transitioning hair and you can also use one of my favorites, Aloe Vera Juice.

 Buy a Satin Bonnet

 It’s important to protect your transitioning hair with a satin bonnet or pillowcase every night.
-Satin will help keep your hair hydrated, curls intact, and reduce breakage.
+Laying on satin material will keep moisture in your hair, prevent breakage and split-ends, and keep your styles looking fresh.
+Both a bonnet and pillowcase provide the same benefits!

 Treat Your Hair Like It’s Already Natural